 Following the War Between the States, surviving Southern soldiers came together to form a veterans organization known as the United Confederate Veterans (UCV).
 The Sons of Confederate Veterans (SCV) is the heir to this legacy.
 Formed in Richmond, Virginia in 1896, the SCV continues to serve as an historical, patriotic and non-political organization dedicated to insuring that a true history of the 1861~1865 period is preserved for future generations.

 Today, programs are ongoing at the national, state and local level.
 In Chattanooga, we take particular interest in the preservation and marking of Confederate soldier’s graves and sites of historic significance, publication of scholarly works and attendance at regular meetings to discuss the military and political history of the period.
-Additionally, N. B. Forrest Camp #3 proudly cooperates with the local chapter of the United Daughters of the Confederacy and the City of Chattanooga in maintaining and preserving the Chattanooga Confederate Cemetery located at 850 East 3rd.
+Additionally, N. B. Forrest Camp #3 proudly cooperates with the local chapter of the United Daughters of the Confederacy in maintaining and preserving the Chattanooga Confederate Cemetery located at 850 East 3rd.
 Street with the entrance on East 5th.
 Street.
 Regular Camp meetings are held on the 4th Tuesday of the month at 6:30 p.m. at the East Ridge Community Center located at 1517 Tombras Ave, East Ridge, TN (Please Note: No meetings will be held in November or December)

 Being one of General Forrest's SCV Camps, we take particular pride in honoring the Army of Tennessee.
 Many N. B. Forrest Camp #3 members have ancestors that fought in that noble army.
 It is with reverence that we proudly display those legends whose deeds are written in our history and heritage.